|

 This

-Here I can eat, here drink and make merry.
+very world is a mansion of mirth; Here I can eat, here drink and make merry.

 Janaka's might was unsurpassed;